myparcelnl/woocommerce/readme.txt

 The PostNL plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
 This way you can be sure that everything is entered correctly.
 Because not all checkouts are configured alike, it's possible that the positioning/alignment of these extra fields have to be adjusted.

-Moreover, after a label is created, a Track & Trace code is added to the order.
-When the order is completed from WooCommerce, this Track & Trace code is added to the email (when this is enabled in the settings).
+Moreover, after a label is created, a track&trace code is added to the order.
+When the order is completed from WooCommerce, this track & trace code is added to the email (when this is enabled in the settings).
 Check that the code is correctly displayed in your template.
 You can read how to change the text in the FAQ section.

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** [https://postnlnl.github.io/woocommerce/](https://postnlnl.github.io/woocommerce/)
+**Online Manual (in Dutch):** https://postnl.github.io/woocommerce/

 = How do I get an API key? =
-When logged in on your PostNL or Flespakket account, you can find your API key under Instellingen → Algemeen.
+For the api key, you must be contacting PostNL.

-= How do I change the Track & Trace email text? =
+= How do I change the track&trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter:
 `
 add_filter( 'wcpostnl_email_text', 'wcpostnl_new_email_text' );
 function wcpostnl_new_email_text($track_trace_tekst) {
 	// Tutoyeren ipv vousvoyeren
-	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL Track & Trace nummer:';
+	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL track&trace nummer:';
 	return $nieuwe_tekst;
 }
 `